felipetesc/webview_deno/README.md

 ### Building

-Building deno_webview takes about 20-50 minutes the first time (then like a minute) depending on your operating system.
+Building deno_webview takes about two minutes depending on your operating system.
 When building on Windows admin is required.
 Building is easiest done by running:

 ```
 deno run -A scripts/build.ts